metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

-# Vault v2 Design Document
+# Pool v2 Design Document

 ## Goals

-The main goals of MetaStreet Vault v2 is to improve on three shortcomings of v1:
+The main goals of MetaStreet Pool v2 is to improve on three shortcomings of v1:

 * **Oracleless**: Remove the dependency on a centralized price oracle for loan to value limits
 * **Dynamic Rates**: Replace a fixed, governance-driven interest rate model with a dynamic, automated one
-* **Permissionless**: Allow users to instantiate a debt purchasing Vault for any collection permissionlessly
+* **Permissionless**: Allow users to instantiate a debt purchasing Pool for any collection permissionlessly

 In addition, v2 includes some implementation subgoals: